 CCI supports Colorado's doctrine of prior appropriation and opposes both attempts by the federal government to usurp the system of prior appropriation in the issuance of necessary federal permits as well as federally reserved water rights.
 Pursuant to the Colorado Constitution and state statutes, CCI recognizes water rights are private property rights to be used for decreed beneficial purposes.
-Any future water supply solutions and water conservation and reuse measures should respect and not injure existing water rights and should seek to increase Colorado's ability to capture and put to beneficial use that water to which the state is entitled under existing and any water compacts.
+Any future water supply solutions and water conservation and reuse measures should respect and not injure existing water rights.